Gumieńce: History

 The Our Lady of Rosary Church, dating to the 15th century.

-The first signs of human presence in the area of the modern Gumieńce date to the Neolithic period.
+The oldest known signs of human presence in the area of the modern Gumieńce date to the Neolithic period.
 Later, a large settlement of the Hallstatt culture (between 1200 and 450 BCE), was present in the area.
-During archaeological research, a cemetery with 60 urns of the Lusatian culture (between 1200 and 500 BC), was discovered near the current Mieszka I Street in Gumieńce.
-A weaver's tool and pieces of ceramics were also found in the area.
-It was determined that there used to be a small settlement, dating back to the 4th century BCE.
-In the Early Middle Ages, three settlements were present in the area of the modern neighbourhood.
-In addition, pieces of dishes, bones, and charcoal from an 11th to 12th century settlement were discovered alongside the Jasna Woda stream.
-At the end of the stream, 12 silver coins buried there before 1039 were also found.
+A small settlement, dating back to the 4th century BCE, was also present within modern Gumieńce, with a cemetery with 60 urn of the Lusatian culture (between 1200 and 500 BCE), as well as a weaver's tool and pieces of ceramics, being discovered.
+In the Early Middle Ages, three settlements were also present in the area of the modern neighbourhood.
+In addition, pieces of dishes, bones, and charcoal from the 11th to 12th centuries were discovered alongside the Jasna Woda stream.
+At its end, 12 silver coins buried there before 1039 were also found.

-The oldest known mention of Gumieńce, then spelled as Gumence, comes from 1229 documents issued by Duke Barnim I, in which, he reaffirmed ownership of lands in the area, previously given to the Order of Saint John by his father, Bogislaw II, and grandfather, Bogislaw I. Its name was also recorded in Latin as Orreum in a document from 1253.
+The oldest known mention of Gumieńce, then spelled as Gumence, comes from the 1229 documents issued by duke Barnim I, the ruler of the Duchy of Pomerania-Stettin, in which, he reaffirmed ownership of lands in the area to the Order of Saint John, which was previously granted by his father, Bogislaw II, and grandfather, Bogislaw I. Its name was also recorded in Latin as Orreum in a document from 1253.
 In German, the settlement was known as Scheune.
-It was a farming community, growing wheat and barley on fertile soil.
-The settlement was founded on a marshland.
-By 1300, in the village was present the Gumieńce Church, then a wooden structure, which belonged to the Roman Catholic Parish of St. James the Apostle.
+It was a farming community, cultivating wheat and barley on a fertile soil of a marshland.
+By 1300, the Gumieńce Church, was present in the village, having a wooden structure, and belonging to the Roman Catholic parish of St. James the Apostle.
 In the 15th century, it was replaced with the current building, now known as the Our Lady of Rosary Church, located at the current 1 Lwowska Street.
 In the 13th century, the village was owned by the Bishopric of Cammin.
-In 1300, Duke Barnim I, transferred to Gumieńce the ownership of the village of Będargowo, together with its church, to Gumieńce, as well as half of the tithe payments of the village of Kamieniec.
-Additionally, other Catholic Church institutions, such as the Premonstratensian monastery in Pudagla on the Usedom island, and the St. Otto Church in Szczecin, collected tributes from Gumieńce as well.
+In the year 1300, duke Barnim I, transferred the ownership of the village of Będargowo, together with its church, to Gumieńce, as well as half of the tithe payments of the village of Kamieniec.
+Additionally, other Roman Catholic institutions, such as the Premonstratensian monastery in Pudagla on the Usedom island, and the St. Otto Church in Szczecin, collected tributes from Gumieńce as well.
 In the 15th century, the village was a feudal property of knight families and townspeople.
-In 1659, during siege of Szczecin in the Second Northern War, the village was occupied by the Brandenburgian troops, and survived the conflict without major destruction.
-By the 15th century, next to Gumieńce also functioned a small hamlet of Ostoja (Schadeleben).
+In 1659, during the siege of Szczecin in the Second Northern War, the village was occupied by the Brandenburgian troops, and survived the conflict without major destruction.
+By the 15th century, a small hamlet of Ostoja (Schadeleben) also funtioned next to Gumieńce.
 In the 17th century, Gumieńce was sparsely populated.

 The manor house at 1 Husarów Street, built after 1810.